 These questions are profound, challenging and appealing, and answering them will require advanced and innovative methods from the various disciplines.

-GRAPPA (GRavitation and AstroParticle Physics in Amsterdam), is a new center of excellence of the U. of Amsterdam.
-At GRAPPA, 6 new faculty and a large number of associated faculty from the three institutes involved in the GRAPPA initiative – Astronomy (API), High-Energy Physics (IHEF) and Theoretical Physics (ITFA) – work together to tackle these profound and challenging questions with advanced and innovative methods, and at same time they perform a vigorous teaching and training program to allow new generations of scientists to push even further the frontiers of knowledge.
+GRAPPA (GRavitation and AstroParticle Physics in Amsterdam), is a centre of excellence of the U. of Amsterdam.
+At GRAPPA, 10 faculty and a large number of associated faculty from the three institutes involved in the GRAPPA initiative – Astronomy (API), High-Energy Physics (IHEF) and Theoretical Physics (ITFA) – work together to tackle these profound and challenging questions with advanced and innovative methods, and at same time they perform a vigorous teaching and training program to allow new generations of scientists to push even further the frontiers of knowledge.